Louis Borno: Nationalist minister

 In 1899, Borno served as a diplomat in the Dominican Republic.
 In 1908, he served as Minister of Foreign Affairs for President Pierre Nord Alexis.

 The country of Haiti was looked upon as a strategically vital location by the United States at the onset of World War I. The U.S. had extended its influence throughout the Caribbean and Latin America following the construction of the Panama Canal by invoking the Roosevelt Corollary to the Monroe Doctrine.

 In 1914, the United States under President Woodrow Wilson presented a project for the control of customs and finances of Haiti, which was having increasing problems in repaying debts to the US and France.
 Borno, then Foreign Minister of President Joseph Davilmar Théodore, refused to cede financial control.
 The United States responded by confiscating the reserves of the National Bank of Haiti.

 On 28 July 1915, a Haitian mob killed President Vilbrun Guillaume Sam in the legation of France, where he had taken refuge after having ordered the execution of nearly 200 political prisoners, most from the mixed-race elite.
 The same day, U.S. troops landed in the country, restoring order to Port-au-Prince.
-They organized the election of a new president, Philippe Sudré Dartiguenave, and immediately imposed a US protectorate.
+They organized the election of a new president, Philippe Sudré Dartiguenave, who signed the Haitian–American Convention, which allowed the United States to administer the finances of Haiti and intervene in the country whenever it deemed necessary for a period of 10 years.
 Borno, appointed Minister of Foreign Affairs, negotiated a U.S. commitment to the economic development of the country and refused to transfer any territory.
 He was briefly Minister of Finance in 1918.

 Although the American occupation force handily controlled the cities, the countryside was plagued by violence carried out by "cacos", insurgents and bandits who had troubled the country since the Haitian Revolution.
 Embarrassed by media coverage of the war and disappointed at the ineffectiveness of the occupation, U.S. President Warren G. Harding decided in 1922 to improve the level of American administrators; he appointed as High Commissioner Major General John H. Russell, Jr.